Soybean44/dhrupodi_94_site/README.md

-# 🫖 The TEA Stack
+# Dhrupodi 94 Site

-Welcome to the most minimal stack out there.
-This stack makes static site generation a breeze.
+The source code for the Dhrupodi 94 alumni group website

 ## 🧰 Tools